Member Organizations

 In the Cayman Islands, professional accountants may be subject to investigative and disciplinary (I&D) procedures from the Cayman Islands Institute of Professional Accountants (CIIPA) and/or the Auditors Oversight Authority (AOA).

-The Accountants Act and the associated Accountants (Disciplinary Regulations) provide CIIPA with the legal authority to establish I&D processes.
+The Accountants Act of 2020 and the associated Accountants (Disciplinary Regulations) of 2016 provide CIIPA with the legal authority to establish I&D processes for all practitioner and regular members of the institute.

 CIIPA has established an Investigation Committee to investigate complaints.
 The Investigation Committee can then either dismiss the matter or refer it to the Disciplinary Tribunal and/or the relevant member’s Overseas Professional Accounting Institute.
 Matters can be appealed to the Grand Court of the Cayman Islands.

-Additionally, the AOA may conduct investigations and issue sanctions as deemed necessary for auditors of market traded, designated and Cayman Islands Monetary Authority (CIMA)-specified companies in accordance with the Auditors Oversight Act.
-Some components of the SMO 6 best practices seem to have been incorporated into the AOA’s investigations; however, all auditors are also subject to the I&D system of CIIPA which, as mentioned above, is in line with SMO 6 requirements.
+Additionally, the AOA may conduct investigations and issue sanctions as deemed necessary for auditors of market traded companies in accordance with its authorities stipulated in the Auditors Oversight Law of 2011 as amended.
+Some components of the SMO 6 requirements seem to have been incorporated into the AOA’s I&D system; however, all auditors are also subject to the I&D system of CIIPA which, as mentioned above, is in line with SMO 6 requirements.

 Current Status: Adopted

 In the Cayman Islands only companies that are regulated by the Cayman Islands Monetary Authority (CIMA) are required to prepare and file financial statements.
-CIMA-regulated companies are those which are established under the Banks and Trust Companies Act, the Insurance Act, Mutual Funds Act, Securities Investment Business Act, and the Companies Management Act.
+CIMA-regulated companies are those which are established under the Banks and Trust Companies Law, the Insurance Law, Mutual Funds Law, Securities Investment Business Law, and the Companies Management Law.
 These laws refer to generally accepted accounting principles without specifying accounting standards to be applied.
-In practice, however, the standards to be applied depend on the client due to the international nature of business in the Cayman Islands and most financial statements are prepared under U.S. GAAP or IFRS.
-The public sector departments (not Ministries) have also adopted IFRS.
+In practice, however, the standards to be applied depend on the client due to the international nature of business in the Cayman Islands and the majority of financial statements are prepared under U.S. GAAP or IFRS.

 In addition, listed companies are subject to the listing rules of the Cayman Islands Stock Exchange which require financial statements to be prepared in accordance with IFRS or the US, UK, or Canadian GAAP.